oktadev/okta-blog/_source/_posts/2022-04-14-where-okta-meets-devops.md

 author: edunham
 by: advocate
 communities: [devops]
-description: "It's more than just SSO.
-This overview describes using Okta to access SaaS services and tooling, automate administration tasks, manage server access, and more."
+description: "Okta's most familiar use case is SSO to applications like mail, chat, AWS, GCP, Azure, Jenkins, Spinnaker, and CircleCi.
+But it can also help automate administration tasks with Terraform, manage server access with PAM and ASA, and provide data for metrics and monitoring."

 tags: [devops]
 tweets: